Killklli/MusicReplacementMod/README.md

 # Music Replacement Mod (OoT)

-This mod allows music in Ocarina of Time to be replaced with external audio files.
-(Like .OGG)
+This mod allows some music in Ocarina of Time to be replaced with external audio files.

 ## Usage

-Put the mod's zip file in your `mods` folder. **DO NOT extract it!**
-Next to the zip file, create a folder named `music`.
+Place the pak file in your `mods` folder and enable the mod in the launcher.
+On first launch it will create a `music` folder at `./ModLoader/music`.

 Simply add your OGG, FLAC or WAV files inside the `music` folder and make sure they are named as follows:
 `1A-loop.ogg`